HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/customIdp.md

 ## Sample function

-This function turns a given user name and scope into a signed JWT token
+This function turns a given user name and scope into a signed JWT token.

 ```js
 const template = require("./template.json");